learnbyexample/100_page_python_intro/100_page_python_intro.md

     # snippet 1:
     def greeting()
         print('hello')

     # snippet 2:
     num = 5
     if num = 4:
         print('what is going on?!')

     # snippet 3:
     greeting = “hi”
     ```

 * In case you didn't complete the exercises from [Importing your own module](#importing-your-own-module) section, you should be able to do it now.
 * Write a function `num(ip)` that accepts a single argument and returns the corresponding integer or floating-point number contained in the argument.
 Only `int`, `float` and `str` should be accepted as valid input data type.
 Provide custom error message if the input cannot be converted to a valid number.
-Examples are shown below.
+Examples are shown below:

     ```ruby
     >>> num(0x1f)
     31
     >>> num(3.32)
     3.32
+    >>> num(' \t 52 \t')
+    52
     >>> num('3.982e5')
     398200.0

+    # wrong data type
     >>> num(['1', '2.3'])
     TypeError: not a valid input
+    # string input that cannot be converted to a valid int/float number
     >>> num('foo')
     ValueError: could not convert string to int or float
     ```